quilicicf/Tooling/README.md

 - Open a new terminal to see the result
 - Enjoy

+## Private methods and repositories

+As lots of scripts can contain information about a dev's company that should not get public, there's a way to put all your private files in a private repository and still include them in the final file.

+To do that, export a variable `PRIVATE_TOOLING` in the file `0_Machine_Specific.sh` set to the path of your private repository.
+Put all the files that should be added to your bashrc in a folder `bashrc` in that repository and launch `brcbuild` again.

+To add private repositories to the list of your public ones, add them by copying the structure of the file in `bashrc/Git/repos.json` into your private repository: `$PRIVATE_TOOLING/bashrc/Git/repos.json`.

 ## Roadmap

-- As lots of scripts can contain information about a dev's company, I'm currently working on a way to have a private repository with private scripts that could be plugged to this repository.
 - A lot of my git flow is implemented already but I find myself limited by bash.
 I intend to build something much better in a more powerful language.
 - The second item should keep me busy for a long time so I haven't come up with a second yet